usaid-cs/yesterday-i-learned/random.md

 1. [Socialites have their own tier on Tinder.](https://www.theverge.com/2017/3/7/14848286/tinder-select-exclusive-dating-app)
 1. It is [much easier](https://www.youtube.com/watch?v=KP7IBUWdeZg) to go all the way around the swing set if the chains were replaced by tubes.
 1. Talking to yourself is [essentially](https://news.ycombinator.com/item?id=14517515) duck programming.
-1. The Google Pixel is slightly thicker at the top, like a wedge.
 1. [`∀x ∃!y ∋ f(x)=y`](https://news.realm.io/news/altconf-daniel-steinberg-what-the-functor-monad/) = "(For every) x  (There exists a unique) y (such that) f(x) equals y".
 More useful symbols [here](http://www.rapidtables.com/math/symbols/Basic_Math_Symbols.htm).
 1. Louis XIV (or was it XIII?) was rumoured to have taken only three baths in his life.
 1. [Gunpowder tea](https://en.wikipedia.org/wiki/Gunpowder_tea) is a form of Chinese tea in which each leaf has been rolled into a small round pellet.
 The shinier, the fresher.
 "Rolling renders the leaves less susceptible to physical damage and breakage and allows them to retain more of their flavor and aroma."